Seteco/Somorrostro/Installation.md

 ---

-## Starting netdata at boot

-To start it at boot, just run `/usr/sbin/netdata` from your `/etc/rc.local` or equivalent.

-You can also find systemd and openrc scripts in the **[system](https://github.com/firehol/netdata/tree/master/system)** directory.

----

 ## Working with netdata

 - You can start netdata by executing it with `/usr/sbin/netdata` (the installer will also start it).